-It is a response to an ad begun last week by Republican Gov. Tom Corbett, who is seeking a second term in the Nov.
+It's a response to an ad begun last week by Republican Gov. Tom Corbett, who's seeking a second term in the Nov.
 4 election.
 In that ad, Corbett's campaign criticizes Wolf's advocacy for various tax increases while he served as former Gov. Ed Rendell's revenue secretary and suggests Wolf's company avoided paying Pennsylvania taxes by incorporating in Delaware, a business tactic known as "the Delaware loophole."

-"His company moved to Delaware to avoid paying the same taxes he forced us to pay," the actress in the ad tells viewers.
+"His company moved to Delaware to avoid paying the same taxes he forced us to pay," an actress in the ad tells viewers.

 Department of Revenue officials describe the loophole as an artificial payment — or a "sham transaction" — by one arm of a large, multistate company to another arm of the same company that is located in a lower-tax or no-tax state, like Delaware.
 The end result is to lower the amount of the company's profits that are taxable in Pennsylvania.

 Previously, Wolf has said the Delaware Loophole is still used to shield corporate profits from state taxes and that he would do everything in his power to close it as an option for companies.

 The Department of Revenue does not disclose information on individual taxpayers, making it difficult for anyone outside the agency to have a complete view of how many companies pay corporate net income taxes in Pennsylvania, or who pays what.